Joshfairhead/Obsidian/Immanent/Regen Foundation/Product/Community Service Node.md

     -   [ ] Create the general structure of contents such as the milestones, timelines, etc. into the

 ## Horizon 2
--   [ ] Get up to speed on the protocols I'll be helping people with; wallets, tokens, staking & validator stuff.
+- [x] Get up to speed on the protocols I'll be helping people with; wallets, tokens, staking & validator stuff.
 Go through the processes.
-Get a tour from someone?
+Get a tour from someone? ✅ 2022-07-09
     -   [x] [](https://medium.com/regen-network/how-to-choose-a-blockchain-55a343fd7ec4)[https://medium.com/regen-network/how-to-choose-a-blockchain-55a343fd7ec4](https://medium.com/regen-network/how-to-choose-a-blockchain-55a343fd7ec4)

 ---